isomerpages/astar-nrp/_industry/02-projparts.md

 title: Project Partners
 permalink: /industry/projparts/
 ---
-Listed below are the list of partners that we have projects with.
-Visit the [partners](/who-we-are/partners) page to see our other stakeholders from the public sector!
+Here are the companies that have partnered with us on NRP projects.

 {% include partners.html partners=site.data.projparts %}